zepp/SimpleMVP/README.md

 ## Cons
 * there is still no way to perform very long operations from presenter handlers (such as network requests).
 * connected view must have unique layout ID (no way to connect multiple views with the same layout ID)
+* presenter is active all the time and it is not affected by views state
-* `clone` method must be overridden in some cases
+* state's `clone()` method must be overridden in some cases
-* `EditText` can not be update from `onStateChanged`
+* `EditText` can not be updated from `onStateChanged`
 * `RecyclerView` adapter must enable stable ID feature

 If `EditText` is updated from `onStateChanged` then endless cycle of `onTextChanged` and `onStateChanged` occurs.
-There is no way to update `EditText` text without `MvpTextWatcher` invocation in other words.
-It is better to set text once from `onFirstStateChange` or use `MvpEditText` implementation that provides `setTextNoWatchers` method.
+In other words there is no way to update `EditText` text without `MvpTextWatcher` invocation.
+It is better to set a text once from `onFirstStateChange` or use `MvpEditText` implementation that provides `setTextNoWatchers` method.

 # Test application